dschrempf/elynx/tlynx/README.md

 consistently, and automatically logged.
 The work overhead in the beginning usually pays off in the end.

-The Elynx Suite consists of three library packages and two executables providing a range of sub commands.
+The Elynx Suite consists of four library packages and two executables providing a range of sub commands.

 The library packages are: